 The chute can usually also just be wiped or you can also give it a quick rinse.
 Only the butter warmer tray - if you used it for melting butter - will need a good wash in hot soapy water.

 That means they don't take up lots of space on the counter, cupboard, or wherever you decide to store it.
 This makes them an ideal appliance if storage space is limited.

 Hot Air Popcorn Popper vs Microwave Popcorn Makers

 Many people don't like to use a microwave if they can help it.
 Myself included.
 Nuking food with a million micro waves per second just does not sound like a healthy decision.
 Especially when there are other options available.

 This same principle applies to popping popcorn kernels.
-There are plenty of microwave friendly popcorn bowls out there but why nuke popcorn kernels if you don’t have to?
+There are plenty of microwave poppers out there but why nuke popcorn kernels if you don't have to?

-With that said, here are a few reasons I will pick an air popper over a microwave popping bowl any day:
+With that said, here are a few reasons I will pick an air popper over a microwave popcorn popper any day:

 - Simple hot air instead of microwaves.

 - No need for oil instead of high heated oil.

 - No mess instead of a greasy hard-to-clean bowl.

 What to look for when Choosing an Air Popper

 The first question I would ask myself is: How much popcorn would I typically need to pop at a time?
 If it's for two people, any of these poppers will do just fine.
 If it's for three or more people, I'd make sure the air popper I pick can handle popping for that many in one or two cycles.

 As a side note, if you will be popping regularly for a large family or groups of people, I would recommend taking a look at a bigger popcorn machine.
 They are not air poppers, but are specifically designed to handle popping large amounts of popcorn in one go.
 Some of these are just slightly smaller versions of the machines you see in movie theaters with a kettle inside a glass box.